humanize-platform/vapt-agent/readme.md

 ## Disclaimer

-This tool is for authorized security testing only.
+This tool is for **authorized security testing only**.
 Always obtain proper authorization before testing any API endpoints.
 Unauthorized testing may be illegal.